learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 ## Onto the Machine Learning!

-Now, it's time to fit the data to the pyspark machine learning model pipeline.
+Now, it's time to fit the data to the PySpark machine learning model pipeline.
 You will need:

 * 3 StringIndexers (for each categorical feature)
 * A OneHotEncoderEstimator (to encode the newly indexed strings into categorical variables)